dapr/docs/howto/policies-with-opa/README.md

   type: middleware.http.opa
   metadata:
     # `includedHeaders` is a comma-seperated set of case-insensitive headers to include in the request input.
-    # By default, request headers are not passed to the policy.
-To use an incoming header to make an authz decision, you must include it.
+    # Request headers are not passed to the policy by default.
+Include to recieve incoming request headers in
+    # the input
     - name: includedHeaders
       value: "x-my-custom-header, x-jwt-header"

-    # `defaultStatus` is the status code to return for denied responses if not specified in the `allow` result.
+    # `defaultStatus` is the status code to return for denied responses
     - name: defaultStatus
       value: 403